 - When speaking to insurance company representatives of the pet owner, do not offer information.
 Answer the questions truthfully.
 But do not provide extra information.
 Any information you provide to the insurance company adjuster helps determine the settlement amount offered.

 - Do not admit fault in the incident.
 Consult an accomplished dog bite injury attorney.
 They can determine the amount of error or if you were not actually at fault in the episode.
 Admitting guilt to an insurance company adjuster can kill your case.
 Usually, the admission's result is an outright denial of liability or reduced settlement.

 - Do not delay consulting a dog bite attack lawyer.
 Avoid any delay because a statute of limitations for filing personal injury claims remains.
 But there are other reasons to act quickly.
 These reasons include deterioration of evidence and fading of witness memories or problems locating people later on.

 If you own a dog, it is your responsibility as a prideful dog owner to make sure that your dog does not pose a danger or mauling threat to other individuals or their children.

 Following these basic guidelines should help reduce your risk:

 - Leash your dog at all times outside the home in an area your dog cannot grab hold of a passerby with its teeth or claws.

 - But especially around children, never leave your dog unattended.
 In any case, it can quickly overwhelm an innocent.

-- Do not allow your dog to roam freely and keep it in a fenced and gated yard.
+- Please do not allow your dog to roam freely and keep it in a fenced and gated yard.

-If knocked for a loop, or masticated by a dog, get expert medical attention.
-Afterward, see a serious legal advocate and protect your rights.
+If knocked for a loop or masticated by a dog, get expert medical attention.
+Afterward, see a severe legal advocate and protect your rights.
 Ehline Law Firm has such lawyers at (213) 596-9642.